urbanairship/objectstate/CONTRIBUTING.md

 # Creating Pull Requests

 - Make minimal changes.
 PRs should be per-feature or per-issue
-- Squash commits to a single commit before submitting your PR.
+- Make minimal commits.
+Squash commits to a single commit before submitting your PR.
 - Follow the existing coding style
 - Do not break existing tests
 - Write tests for features you add, or bugs you fix